Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 Looking at the input element in your return statement, you’re still referencing a `state` value and a `handleChange` event from your `App` component.
 Neither of these two things works because of the differences between your `App` component, which is class-based, and your `Input` component, which is functional.

-Luckily, we can replace both these things with the `useState` Hook!
+Luckily, you can replace both these things with the `useState` Hook!
 First, define the Hook at the top of your component and then start using it with the input element.

 `const [name, setName] = useState('');`

-It may look a little strange if you’re not used to seeing this sort of syntax, but the `useState` Hook works like this:
+It may look a little strange if you’re not familiar with this sort of syntax, but the `useState` Hook works like this:

 `useState` is a method React provides as part of its core library.